ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 }
 ```

 IndexedDB is an exciting technology, but the API leaves a little to be desired. [localForage](https://github.com/mozilla/localForage) is a library from Mozilla that creates an asynchronous API (using either Promises or Node-style callbacks) for in-browser databases.
 It also expands the browser capability of offline storage by supporting IndexedDB and WebSQL with a localStorage fallback.
-It also greatly simplifies the code needed to create, add data to, and retrieve data from our database.
+Through these additions, localForage simplifies the code needed to create, add data to, and retrieve data from our database.
 Here’s a version of the above code that would add our data to localForage and log the results.

 ```
 // our data